SaeedMotedaveli/android-weather-library/README.md

    }
    ```

-2. Use default Configure:
+2. Use default Configuration:

    ```java
    WeatherConfig config = WeatherConfig.create();
    ```

-   Or create your configure:
+   Or create your configuration:

    ```java
    String language = "en";   // Language of weather data